 Due to the complex needs and extreme vulnerability of many Goldwyn students, moving on to post-16 placement or employment can be particularly difficult.
 We have a designated Transition Co-ordinator to work across all centres so that throughout a student's time at Goldwyn, they will receive guidance and support towards securing an appropriate placement in college, 6th Form, work-based learning or employment.
-This will be fully discussed and recorded at the Annual EHCP Review in Year 11.
+This will be fully discussed and recorded at the Annual EHCP Review in Year 11 and / or in Year 12 or above.